If you’re like most adults, you probably have an opinion about the effects of video games on children and teenagers.

 Most of us are aware that violent video games can trigger young people to transfer feelings of aggression to actions in the real world.
 Public scrutiny of violent video games increased significantly following the tragic events at Columbine High School in 1999 and Virginia Tech in 2007.
 It is sure to spur even more debate as the senseless shootings of children in Newtown, Connecticut are thoroughly investigated.

-Perhaps as a response to these violent incidents, the negative effects of video games, including aggression, hostility, and addiction, has now been examined in more than 300 studies.
+Perhaps as a response to these violent incidents, the negative effects of video games on children, including aggression, hostility, and addiction, has now been examined in more than 300 studies.
 But the positive effects of non-educational video games, including the development of initiative, intrinsic motivation, and cooperation, has been examined in only 30 studies!

 Do we developmental and social psychologists have a bias in what we study?
 Of course we do!

 Yes, there are incidents where socially isolated, mentally unstable teens have committed acts of violence based on video games.
 But while the violent video games that are very popular among teen boys have been shown to increase aggression in some studies, other studies have failed to find the same correlation.

 One study found that compared to teens that did not play video games, video game players reported more family closeness, higher involvement in activities, greater attachment to school, and positive mental health.

 Another study found that video games with content that promoted helping behaviors, sharing, cooperation, and empathy actually contributed to the development of those same traits in young teens.